Gorman: Steelers' Brown shows he's tough enough with TD

 Because Brown just scored one of the toughest touchdowns in Steelers history.

-Brown didn't just beat cornerback Jerraud Power on a slant but caught Ben Roethlisberger's bullet, absorbed hits from inside linebacker C.J.
+Brown didn't just beat cornerback Jerraud Powers on a slant but caught Ben Roethlisberger's bullet, absorbed hits from inside linebacker C.J.
 Mosley and strong safety Eric Weddle inside the 1-yard line and sprung up to stretch the ball over the goal line with 9 seconds left in a 31-27 victory Sunday.

 “When you see a guy playing with passion the way he plays with it, that's never up for debate,” Steelers receiver Eli Rogers said.
 “Making the plays that he makes, the contested catches where he has to fight and show his will, those questions won't even come up.
 It's not really a question of his toughness.
 That's in his game.
 He's a tough player.
 That play should (stop criticism) because it was a physical play.”